Isometric Studio

 Courtesy of the Museum of the City of New York, photograph by Brad Farwell

-Isometric also designed a traveling version of the exhibition, currently on view at John F. Kennedy International Airport, where 10-second animations play on a multitude of supergraphic screens throughout Terminal 4.
-Featuring photography by Queens artists Xyza Cruz Bacani, Maureen Drennan, and Elias Williams, the animations will be seen by millions of visitors and residents as they pass through the airport, identifying New York City as a shared home for all.
+Isometric also designed a traveling version of the exhibition at John F. Kennedy International Airport, where 10-second animations played on a multitude of supergraphic screens throughout Terminal 4.
+Featuring photography by Queens artists Xyza Cruz Bacani, Maureen Drennan, and Elias Williams, the animations were seen by millions of visitors and residents as they passed through the airport, identifying New York City as a shared home for all.

 Intricate architecture made apparently simple